apache/mesos/docs/persistent-volume.md

 * `409 Conflict`: Insufficient resources to destroy the volumes.

-A single `/destroy-volumes` request can destroy multiple persistent volumes, but all of the volumes must be on the same slave.
+A single `/destroy-volumes` request can destroy multiple persistent volumes, but all of the volumes must be on the same agent.

 This endpoint returns the 202 ACCEPTED HTTP status code, which indicates that the destroy operation has been validated successfully by the master.
-The request is then forwarded asynchronously to the Mesos slave where the reserved resources are located.
-That asynchronous message may not be delivered or destroying the volumes at the slave might fail, in which case no volumes will be destroyed.
-To determine if a destroy operation has succeeded, the user can examine the state of the appropriate Mesos slave (e.g., via the slave's [/state](endpoints/slave/state.md) HTTP endpoint).
+The request is then forwarded asynchronously to the Mesos agent where the reserved resources are located.
+That asynchronous message may not be delivered or destroying the volumes at the agent might fail, in which case no volumes will be destroyed.
+To determine if a destroy operation has succeeded, the user can examine the state of the appropriate Mesos agent (e.g., via the agent's [/state](endpoints/slave/state.md) HTTP endpoint).

 ## Listing Persistent Volumes

-Information about the persistent volumes at each slave in the cluster can be found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).
+Information about the persistent volumes at each agent in the cluster can be found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).